Rengo-Labs/CasperLabs-Curve-DAO/README.md

 ## Deploying Liquidity Gauge Reward Wrapper contract manually

-If you need to deploy the `Liquidity Gauge Reward Wrapper` contract manually you need to pass some parameters.
+If you need to deploy the `Liquidity Gauge Reward Wrapper` contract manually you need to pass following parameters

+- chain-name : Name of casper chain to perform deployment on
+- node-address : Address of chain node to perform transactions
+- secret-key : Path to the account's secret key file (.pem)
+- session-path : Path to Curve-Dao wasm file (.wasm)
+- payment-amount : Gas amount in motes (unit) to perform wasm deployment
+- session-arg : Parameters for the contract initializer
+  - public_key : Deployer account's public key in hex
+  - name : ERC20 token's name to be set
+  - symbol : ERC20 token's symbol to be set
+  - gauge : Gauge controller deployed contract package hash
+  - admin : Admin who can kill the gauge
+  - contract_name : Contract name for deployment

 Following is the command to deploy the `Liquidity Gauge Reward Wrapper contract`.

 ```bash
 sudo casper-client put-deploy \